sybrew/the-seo-framework/readme.txt

 		* Ref: https://developers.google.com/search/docs/guides/podcast-guidelines
 		* Ref: https://github.com/Yoast/wordpress-seo/pull/13143
 		* NOTE: Google seems to ignore the noindex header at the moment... has this behavior changed since???
+	* With Polylang, now all sitemaps are flushed whenever you publish or update a post or page.
 * **Improved:**
 	* Subdirectory issue tests for the robots.txt output is no longer cached and is now more accurate.
 * **Changed:**